21 Jun Interview Paul Schumacher Book Review The Importance of Now #ComingofAge @pgschuey

 I’m going to cheat and name two:

-• A Separate Peaceby John Knowles
+- A Separate Peaceby John Knowles

-• A Prayer for Owen Meany by John IrvinG
+- A Prayer for Owen Meany by John IrvinG

-BOOK REVIEW: THE IMPORTANCE OF NOW
+BOOK REVIEW: THE IMPORTANCE OF NOW5 of 5 Stars

 The Importance of Now by Paul Schumacher is a coming-of-age literary fiction with themes of forgiveness, redemption, and unconditional love.
 The story is told primarily by Aiden and his father, Shawn, as a young man in a time/slip narrative.
 Both of their stories unfold after thirteen-year-old Aiden finds letters about his father in an attic, and he confronts his mother, Grace, to find out more about him.
 As Aiden uncovers the truth, Shawn’s story is told in parallel in the past after returning from a boy’s detention home for a crime he committed shortly after his own father’s death.
 Shawn struggles to redeem himself by mentoring teen boys at a church and learning how to forgive others to set him free from bitterness.
 Falling deeply in love, Shawn looks forward to a bright future, but he must grasp happiness at the moment before it escapes him.